Creating Video Assignments

 Image: Individual project icon

-• In the new window that opens, enter general assignment information:
+• In the new window that opens, enter the following assignment information:

 1. Assignment Name (required)